cztomczak/cefpython/cefexample/README.txt

  * Fixed bug in: Frame.ExecuteJavascript()
  * Javascript error handling example
  * New function exposed: cefpython.SingleMessageLoop(),
-	allows to integrate with existing application's message loop.
+allows to integrate with existing application's message loop, see [PyGTK] example.
  * Fix to detection of infinite recursion in javascript bindings.
  * Improved detection of current directory when passing path to html file or icon, try cefpython.GetRealPath(file) or cefpython.GetRealPath() to get current dir.

 Version 0.30 released on 2012-07-15.
  * Implemented JavascriptBindings.